-Shallow Depth of Field in Family Photography
+Shallow Depth of Field in Family Portraits – Tips for Hong Kong Photographers

 Canon 85L @ f1.2, 1/1600, ISO 160

 In 2021 I wrote the ultimate guide to family photography aimed at parents: Never Say Cheese: How to Take Great Photos of Your Kids (And Why You Should).
 In this blog I will be running excerpts from that book.
 I tried to keep it simple, as too many photography books overcomplicate things in my view.
+I use it as ‘my look’ in my role as a Hong Kong family photographer.

 he most critical skill in getting sharp portraits with out-of-focus backgrounds is to control the Depth of Field (DOF), usually by utilizing Aperture Priority mode.
 To get this look, you need to have a low aperture number (e.g., f2.8) and a high shutter speed (e.g., 1/500th).
 This results in that classic separation between the subject and the background.